 Extraction of plant:

-Extraction by soxhlet apparatus the extraction procedure for the isolation of crude drug from plants has been practiced for a long time.
-This apparatus mainly consists of three parts, a round bottom flask in which the solvent has taken, the main jar in which the material from which the compounds to been extracted has kept loaded, and a condenser in which condensation of vapours of solvents takes place.
-Approximately 30 g of the powder of plant material from which the extract has to take into packed into Soxhlet main jar.
-The solvent is poured in the round bottom flask and extract condensation under reduced pressure, and a controlled temperature of 60-80 degree celcius has set to boil through the regulated heating mantle.
-The vapour of the solvent pass-through drive tubes enters the condenser through the main jar and gets condensed where there is a continuous flow of water in the condenser.
-The condensed solvent falls back on packed material in the main jar before collecting in a jar itself.
+Extraction by Soxhlet apparatus.
+The extraction procedure for the isolation of crude drugs from plants has been practiced for a long time.
+This apparatus mainly consists of three parts: a round bottom flask in which the solvent is kept, the main jar in which the material from which the compounds to be extracted is kept loaded, and a condenser in which condensation of vapours of solvents takes place.
+Approximately 30 g of the powder of plant material from which the extract has to be taken and packed into the Soxhlet main jar.
+The solvent is poured into the round bottom flask and extracted under reduced pressure, and a controlled temperature of 60-80 degrees Celsius is set to boil through the regulated heating mantle.
+The vapour of the solvent passes through the drive tubes and enters the condenser through the main jar, and is condensed where there is a continuous flow of water in the condenser.
+The condensed solvent falls back on the packed material in the main jar before collecting in a jar itself.
 The collection and extraction of material take place simultaneously in the main jar, as seen by the coloring of the solvent as a compound of material gets dissolved in the solvent.
 Thus, the crude plant material extract has been obtained, and it usually takes 7-8 h to complete an extraction.
 The solvent has evaporated, and finally, it yields green extract; this has been stored in the refrigerator for further usage

 PRELIMINARY PHYTO CHEMICAL ANALYSIS TEST

-The aerial parts of Crossandra infundibuliformis (L.) was subjected to systematic Phyto chemical screening by successively extracting with ethanol and the extracts were subjected for Phyto chemical investigation by qualitative chemical identification tests.
+The aerial parts of Crossandra infundibuliformis (L.) were subjected to systematic Phyto chemical screening by successively extracting with ethanol, and the extracts were subjected to phytochemical investigation by qualitative chemical identification tests.

 Detection of alkaloids: